Noise Figure Cascade Calculator

 - Noise figure depends on frequency, source match, physical temperature, bias, and measurement method.
 Use values measured or specified under compatible conditions.

-- The sensitivity estimate does not include antenna noise temperature, external interference, fading, coding gain, detector bandwidth shape, image responses, or real demodulator performance.
+- The sensitivity estimate does not include antenna noise temperature, external interference, fading, coding gain, detector bandwidth shape, image responses, or real demodulator behavior.

-- The calculation uses the values on the page.
-Shared links, copied rows, downloaded tables, and JSON can still reveal entered stage names and component values.
+- The cascade arithmetic uses the values in the browser without an upload step.
+Shared links, copied rows, downloaded tables, and JSON can still reveal entered stage names and stage values.

 Worked Examples:

-Choose the lossy feedline preset and keep the 1 MHz bandwidth, 8 dB required SNR, and 3.5 dB target.
-The first stage is a -3 dB feedline, so its Effective NF is 3.00 dB.
-The result shows Total cascade noise figure near 4.12 dB, NF target margin near -0.62 dB, and Minimum input signal near -101.86 dBm.
-In Stage Guidance, the feedline becomes the dominant contributor at about 63.0%, which points to reducing feedline, switch, or preselector loss before improving later stages.
+A -3 dB feedline before the LNA becomes 3.00 dB Effective NF.
+With 1 MHz bandwidth, 8 dB required SNR, and a 3.5 dB target, the feedline case shows Total cascade noise figure near 4.12 dB, NF target margin near -0.62 dB, and Minimum input signal near -101.86 dBm.
+Stage Guidance names the feedline as the dominant contributor at about 63.0%, which points to shortening the feedline, moving the LNA closer to the antenna, or reducing preselector loss.

-If a filter role is selected with +2 dB gain, validation reports that the passive stage must use zero or negative gain.
-Change that stage to -2 dB for a 2 dB insertion loss.
-The Cascade Ledger then shows Effective NF as 2.00 dB for that passive stage, and the stage's Friis Term updates based on the gain ahead of it.
-If the same -2 dB filter is moved before the LNA, expect Total cascade noise figure and Input-referred noise floor to rise more than when it is placed after strong early gain.
+If a filter role is entered with +2 dB gain, validation reports that the passive stage must use zero or negative gain.
+Changing that stage to -2 dB represents 2 dB insertion loss, and Cascade Ledger shows 2.00 dB Effective NF for that stage.
+Moving the same -2 dB filter before the LNA raises Total cascade noise figure and Input-referred noise floor more than placing it after strong early gain.

 FAQ: